 It is important for teachers to think about how they can most effectively raise the complex issues of hate, bias, scapegoating, and exclusion with their students.

 Educators should keep in mind that conversations about understanding and respect should not be limited to a commemorative event, or other special programs, holidays or activities but instead, should be a part of everyday business in the classroom.
 Creating inclusive, respectful classrooms is an ongoing effort, and working for social justice is a life-long endeavor.
-(See Dos and Don’ts with Special Diversity Events on right.)
+(See Dos and Don’ts with Special Diversity Events.)

 To prepare for successfully raising issues of diversity and bias in the classroom, teachers should attempt to make the following practices an integral part of their daily practice: